EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 CMD ["bash"]
 ```

 This script will later be used to create our development container.
 It will have PHP, [Xdebug](https://xdebug.org/) and [Composer](https://getcomposer.org/).
-This is all we need for our simple hello world app.
+This is all we need for our simple Hello World app.
 For more complex scenarios, other software like database clients or PHP extensions can be easily installed with additional `RUN` statements that call upon the `apt` package manager.

 Consider reading through [Docker’s official documentation](https://docs.docker.com/engine/reference/builder/) on Dockerfiles to learn more.

-#### The Configuration File
+#### The configuration file

-Now, to leverage VS Code’s capabilities, let’s add a “Development Container Configuration File”.
+Now, to leverage VS Code’s capabilities, let’s add a development container configuration file.
 In our current location, we need to create a new directory called `.devcontainer` and, inside that, a new file called `devcontainer.json`.
 I put these contents in mine:

 ```json
 {